page contents

 4 month old Delaware Rooster

-I found another video on Youtube and am posting it.
 Robert Hock in Austria made this one.
-It is fantastic
+It is fantastic.

 One more for your enjoyment by Anze Rogelja.
-Now you know why neighborhoods don’t want roosters.
+Now you know why neighborhoods don’t like roosters; unless they have them themselves, that is!

 Move Over Rooster!
 This Coop’s too crowded.